 Number one, because I’m a mom.
 Fortunately, my family hasn’t needed the resources of the Children’s Hospital of Philadelphia for any serious illnesses, but it is reassuring to know we have a world-class children’s hospital in our city.
 I was recently a part of a CHOP fashion show to raise awareness for pediatric cancer patients, and talking to those brave kids and their parents was a very emotional experience.

 Do what you can!
 Everyone has different economic and time restrictions.
 We can’t all donate as much as Bill and Melinda Gates, but if enough people even donate a few dollars, that adds up.
 Same thing with time.
 We’re all busy, but don’t we all have a few hours every now and then for charity work?

-Read more about this year’s Health Hero challenge now.This post is a sponsored collaboration between Independence Blue Cross and Philadelphia magazine's advertising department.
+Read more about this year’s Health Hero challenge now.This is a paid partnership between Independence Blue Cross and Philadelphia Magazine's City/Studio